neilpate/rustybits/README.md

 This command is set up to halt the CPU on load.
 You can resume as usual by pressing the run arrow at the top.

+If you don't like this behaviour you can disable this automatic halting.
+Then use breakpoints as usual to pause execution.